-1. WordPress is for both small and extremely large web sites (true).
-This is not unusual in IT world as number of articles, pages and pictures are not a problem for any CMS (WordPress included).
+1. WordPress is for both small and extremely large websites (true).
+This is not unusual in the IT world as the number of articles, pages and pictures is not a problem for any CMS (WordPress included).
 If implemented correctly, any database can hold millions of articles or products and display them to users.
-But don’t take our word for it… One of the biggest sites in the world are built on top of a WordPress platform ( Sony Music, New York Times, Rolling Stones, MTV… the list goes on … ), proving that you can push WordPress in both ways.
+But don’t take our word for it… One of the biggest sites in the world is built on top of a WordPress platform ( Sony Music, New York Times, Rolling Stones, MTV… the list goes on … ), proving that you can push WordPress in both ways.

 3. We cannot integrate WordPress into our system (false).
-WordPress can be installed both on Windows and on Linux servers.
-The code is OpenSource, free, you will own your database and data.
+WordPress can be installed both on Windows and Linux servers.
+The code is OpenSource and free, you will own your database and data.
 WordPress has a clean and powerful “connection engine” (REST API) that your IT department can utilize to connect with any other IT system (both ways).
-Needless to say, it’s code is very well documented and regularly updated on all major languages.
+Needless to say, its code is very well documented and regularly updated in all major languages.

 4. All WordPress sites look alike (false).
-The design of your website is not connected to the CMS platform i.e. any design that you want to publicly present can be programmed into so called “WordPress theme”.
+The design of your website is not connected to the CMS platform i.e. any design that you want to publicly present can be programmed into the so-called “WordPress theme”.
 Take a look at point 1 and you will see a variety of styles, colors, fonts and layouts…. all on WordPress.

 6. I need to regularly update my CMS with new features, content and functions (true).
 Various users, commenters and (especially) analytics will give you feedback on the quality of your existing website.
 For this reason you need to constantly test new features, functions and content forms.
 Chosen CMS plays a huge role in this process as it gives you the power and the tools to get the job done.
 WordPress excels in this way as you can tap into the vast ecosystem of vendors, developers, designers and content teams that have relevant experience with any type of website.
 Typical Vendor-lock-in is NOT possible as there are thousands of community members and agencies that can help you out in managing your WordPress platform.